Relaxations for binary polynomial optimization via signed certificates: BNP and BPO for NDS polynomials.

 Then, we want to solve BPO for $f$:

 The BPO is equivalent to the dual problem $ \lambda^\star = \max_{\lambda \in \bR}\{\lambda: f - \lambda \textup{ is binary non-negative}\} $.
-Since $\lambda$ is a scalar, by \Cref{assm}, $f - \lambda \preceq \myvs$.
-As every binary non-negative $f - \lambda$ must be in $\nm(\myvs,\cL)$, the dual problem is equivalent to a linear optimization on the convex cone $\nm(\myvs,\cL)$, which we call \emph{signed reformulation} of BPO:
+Since $\lambda$ is a scalar, by \Cref{assm}, $\ssv(f - \lambda) \preceq \myvs$.
+As every binary non-negative $f - \lambda$ must be in $\nm(\myvs)$, the dual problem is equivalent to a linear optimization on the convex cone $\nm(\myvs)$, which we call \emph{signed reformulation} of BPO:

-The signed reformulation can be solved via the ellipsoid algorithm (\citet{grotschel1981ellipsoid}), the complexity of which is polynomial in the separation complexity bound $\bO(d_1m_1^2\Gamma(\myvs^2))$ given in \Cref{propo.sepnn}.
-Moreover, it follows from \Cref{thm.extend} that the signed reformulation admits an extended formulation of size $\bO(d_1m_1\Gamma(\myvs^2)+md)$.
+The signed reformulation can be solved using the ellipsoid algorithm (see \citet{grotschel1981ellipsoid}), whose complexity is polynomial in the separation complexity bound $\bO(d_{{\snn}}m_{{\snn}}^2\Gamma(\myvs^{\spn}))$ given in \Cref{propo.sepnn}.
+Moreover, it follows from \Cref{thm.extend} that the signed reformulation admits an extended formulation of size $\bO(d_{{\snn}}m_{{\snn}}\Gamma(\myvs^{\spn})+md)$.

-The dominant factor in the complexity of solving the signed reformulation is the concave-extension complexity $\Gamma(\myvs^2)$, which determines the number of sub-cones in $\nm(\myvs,\cL)$.
-By \Cref{prop.filter}, this factor $\Gamma(\myvs^2)$ grows combinatorially (exponentially) to the derived parameters of $\myvs^2$.
-To address this issue, we look at the Lasserre hierarchy for BPO, as it illustrates how inner approximations based on binary non-negativity polynomials lead to a hierarchy of relaxations for BPO.
+The dominant factor in the complexity of solving the signed reformulation is the concave-extension complexity upper bound $\Gamma(\myvs^{\spn})$, which determines the achievable number of sub-cones $\nnn(\myvs^{\snn})$ in $\nm(\myvs)$.
+By \Cref{prop.filter}, this factor $\Gamma(\myvs^{\spn})$ grows exponentially w.r.t. the derived parameters of $\myvs^{\spn}$.
+We illustrate the signed reformulation through the following example.